gunannan1/DistributedSystem/document/assumption.md

 #### Server
-0. All servers use same secret
+0. All servers use the same secret